Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Pseudo-Boolean and Constraint Satisfaction Formulations

 one can write

 Note that to encode a UI constraint in this way, one may need numerous constraints to prohibit multiple patterns.
-This might be impractical if $|\overline{\mathit{PAT}}|$ is large.
-In \ref{ap:encoding-constraints} we give more compact approaches to formulate some standard UI constraints and also discuss why our encodings (\ref{eq:mx-at-most}) and (\ref{eq:mx-at-least}) are correct.
+In \appendixA{} we give more compact approaches to formulate some standard UI constraints and also discuss why our encodings (\ref{eq:mx-at-most}) and (\ref{eq:mx-at-least}) are correct.